 It’s best not to say much to the other driver other than what is required, such as your:

 - Auto insurance policy information

 This is additional coverage provided by Uber or Lyft as long as the driver maintains their comprehensive and collision coverage on their personal auto insurance.
 Both Uber and Lyft offer their own contingent comprehensive and collision insurance plans.

 Why Hire An Uber and Lyft Car Accident Attorney

 Even though Uber and Lyft offer their own comprehensive insurance, if one of their drivers does not have commercial coverage included in their personal auto insurance, then their insurance company may refuse to pay out on grounds that the policy only covers personal use of the vehicle.
 This is how and why Uber and Lyft car accidents can become complex quickly.
 Don’t fight your claim yourself.
-Instead, call Lewis & Castagliola, P.A.
+Instead, call the personal injury lawyers of Lewis & Castagliola, P.A.